JiteshKumar9/JK-Baker-s-Magical-Christmas-Bakery-Web-App/README.md

 - Created with passion, creativity, and winter magic.
 - Developed entirely using Vibe Coding to bring smooth flow and rapid building.
+- Made by using Youware, a vibe coding AI Tool.